openstack/api-site/firstapp/source/durability.rst

-The Object Storage service manages many of these tasks that normally would require the application owner to manage them, and presents a scalable and durable API that you can use for the fractals app, without having to be concerened with the low level details of how the objects are stored and replicated, and growing the storage pool.
-In fact, Object Storage handles replication intrinsicly, storing multiple copies of each object and returning one of them on demand using the API.
+The Object Storage service manages many of these tasks that normally would require the application owner to manage them, and presents a scalable and durable API that you can use for the fractals app, without having to be concerned with the low level details of how the objects are stored and replicated, and growing the storage pool.
+In fact, Object Storage handles replication intrinsically, storing multiple copies of each object and returning one of them on demand using the API.